bytesatwork/meta-bytesatwork/README.md

 BSP
 -------------------------
-This meta layer provides the Board Support Package (U-Boot and Linux kernel) for "bytePANEL" and "byteBOARD" by bytes at work AG.
-Simply set the variable MACHINE to either "bytepanel", "bytepanel-emmc", or "byteboard" to use this BSP.
+This meta layer provides the Board Support Package (U-Boot and Linux kernel) for "bytePANEL" by bytes at work AG.
+Simply set the variable MACHINE to either "bytepanel", or "bytepanel-emmc" to use this BSP.

 Linux Kernel recipe: linux-ti-staging